hTrap/dolftax.github.io/_posts/2014-05-13-Getting-started-with-Gaia.md

 tags : [Mozilla, Firefox OS]
 ---

 Let us dive deep into Gaia.
 But wait!
-Before getting started, let us look into the architecture.,
+Before getting started, let us look into the architecture.

 ![](/images/firefox_os_architecture.png)

 >Image Source: MDN, licensed under [CC-BY-SA 2.5](http://creativecommons.org/licenses/by-sa/2.5/).

-Bewildered with the architecture??
-If yes, then., Firefox OS is of three-layered architecture.
-The base being the low level linux kernel (i.e.,) Gonk and above that lies Gecko,a layout engine which reads HTML, CSS, JS, XUL, etc and render it.
+Bewildered?
+Firefox OS is of three-layered architecture.
+The base being the low level linux kernel (i.e.,) Gonk and above that lies Gecko, a layout engine which reads HTML, CSS, JS, XUL, etc and render it.
 And at the top level, lies Gaia which is the User-Interface for Firefox OS.
-Now look at the above image.

 Gaia is written with web technologies like HTML, CSS and Javascript.
-If you are pretty good with these, proceed further!
+If you are pretty good with these, you could proceed further, else I would recommend you to get the basics strong before you hack on Gaia.

 ##Hacking with Gaia

-You need 'git' now.
+Gaia repository is mainained with 'git' as VCS.
 Install git by running

     sudo pacman -S git